salmonslay/landing/README.md

 #### Links

 The links are shown as buttons on the project card.
-The following keys are available:
+A link object only has two keys:

 | Key   | Value  | Description                              | Required |
 |-------|--------|------------------------------------------|----------|
 | title | string | The text to display on the button        | x        |
 | url   | string | The URL to open when pressing the button | x        |

-Depending on the title, a specific icon will be displayed:
+All links have their own icon, which is determined by the title.
+If a title contains one of the following words, the corresponding icon will be used.
+If no icon is found, the default chain icon will be used.

 `github, view, unity, documentation, video, leaderboard, trailer, album, steam, download, google play, blog`